bitrix24/b24restdocs/api-reference/chats/chat-users/im-chat-user-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
 - examples are missing

 {% endnote %}